Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Glass bottle of milk

 The temperature of the ingredients you use when baking plays a role in the taste, texture, and overall success of the baked goods you prepare.
-Learn how to know when to use room temperature or straight-from-the-fridge cold ingredients and why it makes a difference.
+Learn when to use room temperature or straight-from-the-fridge cold ingredients and why it makes a difference.

 Brown and white eggs on a black towel